MacPass/MacPass/index.md

 ## Help

-Some questions might be ansered in the [FAQ](https://github.com/mstarke/MacPass/wiki/FAQ)
+Some questions might be answered in the [FAQ](https://github.com/mstarke/MacPass/wiki/FAQ)

 Another place to look is the IRC channel [#macpass](irc://irc.freenode.org/macpass) on [irc.freenode.org](irc://irc.freenode.org)